 Probably.
 But probably not as much as you would like.
 This will likely feel much like it did during those waning days of the summer before college when your soon-to-be college student was cramming in as much friend time as possible, leaving you with a few stolen hours mostly spent dorm shopping.

 Hang in there!
 Be happy that they are well-rounded and social.
 And enjoy the time you have with them.

 So, your college kid may not curl up with you to watch hour after hour of Clay-mation holiday specials.
 And he may not want to help wrap gifts.
 And she certainly wouldn't be caught dead caroling in the neighborhood.

 We still get to have them home, even if for a short while.
 We can enjoy their stories from school, appreciate the changes they are going through, laugh at old memories, and cherish their presence.

-Make the most of your time together and don't waste it pining away for when they were little and the holidays looked a lot different than they do now.
+Make the most of your time together and don't waste it pining away for when they were little and those holidays of yesteryear.
 They are growing up and although that can be tough to accept at times, that has always been the plan.

 Things to do with your college kid who is home for the holidays